The Internet of Things & GE: Welcome to the Industrial Internet

 Manifold has been GE’s creative agency bringing Minds + Machines to life in Chicago, New York, and San Francisco, creating immersive, storytelling environments for GE’s 54,000 lb doube-RAM blowout preventer to its massive GE Locomotive.

-Last year, we transformed New York City’s Pier 59 studios into a space showcasing a scale-size industrial asset – GE’s Tier 4 Locomotive Engine.
+in 2014, we transformed New York City’s Pier 59 studios into a space showcasing a scale-size industrial asset – GE’s Tier 4 Locomotive Engine.
 With projection mapping and high impact animation, we immersed the audience in an active space.
 Every available surface was mapped and filled with content via projection, giving the illusion of a moving landscape that transitioned through GE’s large-scale industrial assets: Transportation, Oil & Gas, Power & Energy, and Healthcare.